jlevy/kmd/kmd/docs/markdown/topics/a2_philosophy_of_kmd.md

   operations** (like downloading media files or transcribing a video).

-- **Automate and script when ready:** Although you want to try tasks interactively, you also want there to be a path from initial interactive work to partialy or fully automated scripts.
+- **Automate and script when ready:** Although you want to try tasks interactively, you also want there to be a path from initial interactive work to partially or fully automated scripts.
   When every atomic task is a command, it's much easier to assemble more complex scripts that repeatably do very complex things.